Documentation

 Categories

-Press Escape to close the search overlay.
+Press Escape to close the overlay.

-Content Rendering
+Content rendering

-• Standard markdown (headings, lists, tables, code blocks, images)
+• Standard markdown — headings, lists, tables, code blocks, images

 • Syntax-highlighted code with filename labels and line highlighting

-Copy for LLM
+Copy page for LLM

-Each page includes a "Copy page for LLM" button that copies the raw markdown content to the clipboard.
-This is useful for pasting documentation into AI tools for analysis or question-answering.
+Every page carries a Copy page for LLM button that copies the raw markdown to the clipboard, ready to paste into an AI tool for analysis or question-answering.

-Page Hierarchy
+Page hierarchy

 Guides (category)